nohjunh/ChatGPTAndroid/README.md

 [https://platform.openai.com/docs/api-reference]

-Add the key to network/Apis.kt on the project.
+Add the key to network/Apis.kt on the project.</br>
 Put it in the value of authorization.

 # Views
 ![gif1](https://user-images.githubusercontent.com/75293768/216814451-59ac513f-452f-4d3b-9418-21654452a1f0.gif)